Ahmedgarh: Economy

 Ahmedgarh is an important agricultural market.
 The main crops brought to this market are paddy, wheat and cotton.
 Close to two industrial towns of Malerkotla and Ludhiana, a number of small-scale industries operate in and around this town.
 The city is also famous for agricultural implements such as diggers, plows, and sickles.

 Ahmedgarh became one of India's dry ports.

+Literacy

+The literacy rate of Ahmedgarh city is 83.16%, higher than the state average of 75.84%.
+In Ahmedgarh, the male literacy is around 87.18% while the female literacy rate is 78.74%.

 Education

-Ahmedgarh has a well developed network of schools and colleges to cater to the aspirations of its residents some of whom have came here from far states in lieu of their work in industries of Ahmedgarh.
-Victoria Girls College, Sant Ayurvedic College, Janta College for Women are among the few reputed colleges that offer good opportunities.
-Both CBSE and PSEB affiliated schools are in Ahmedgarh Green Valley public schools, Victoria public school and Maya Devi Goel public school are among the good schools of Ahmedgarh whose students have been gaining success in diverse fields & bringing laurels to their schools many of them are software professionals in MNC's.
+Ahmedgarh does not have a well developed network of schools and colleges to cater to the resident.
+Victoria Girls College, Sant Ayurvedic College, and Janta College for Women are among the few reputed colleges that offer good opportunities.
+Ahmedgarh has both Central Board of Secondary Education and Punjab School Education Board affiliated schools.